polterguy/magic.node/README.md

 then to access every individual node, its value, name and children, from your C#, CLR code, or Hyperlambda.
 For the record, Hyperlambda is _much_ easier to understand than YAML.

-It is perfect for creating a highly humanly readable relational configuration format, or smaller DSL engines, especially when combined with Magic Signals and Magic Lambda.
+Hyperlambda is perfect for creating a highly humanly readable relational configuration format, or smaller DSL engines, especially when combined with Magic Signals and Magic Lambda.
 Below is a small example of Hyperlambda to give you an idea of how it looks like.

 ```